sheptalo/ponchik-test/README.md

 this mod is just only for fun
 i like units but i think they very easy to create and in future i will make units that will hard to create
 ## todo list
+- [ ] learn how to make normal sprites
 - [x] add plates of most ores
 - [x] add liquid workpiece for parts
 - [ ] add units t1